Guiding principles for using maps in rangeland monitoring

 Principle 3: Keep error in perspective

-Real or perceived error can be a barrier to adoption of satellite-derived maps.
+Real or perceived error can be a barrier to the adoption of satellite-derived maps.
 It is important to remember, however, that error is part of all rangeland measurements, but it isn’t often quantified.
 The fact that maps have error does not automatically mean they are less accurate or less useful than other data sources.

-On a practical level, users must weigh map error against the value of the map’s representation of landscape variability.
+On a practical level, users must weigh map error and accuracy against the value of the map’s representation of landscape variability.
 Although map error may appear unacceptably high in some circumstances, it is important to consider error in the context of the decisions that are being made and the alternative information sources available.
 For many management decisions, low error may not be needed to come to a management conclusion.